 - The ghost of a Roman soldier in the archaeology department.

-- The ghost of a maid who feel to her death has been witnessed on the back stairs.
+- The ghost of a maid who fell to her death has been witnessed on the back stairs.

 - During refurbishment in 2011, builders reported hearing strange noises throughout the museum and the constant feeling of being watched.